abdullahh-0/24K-3104/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me? - You can contact me on my personal number or through instagram.
 - 😄 Pronouns: My pronouns are he/him.
-- ⚡ Fun fact: i am a very friendly person.
+- ⚡ Fun fact: i am a very friendly person (maybe)